Orbital eccentricity: Examples

 The table lists the values for all planets and dwarf planets, and selected asteroids, comets, and moons.
 Mercury has the greatest orbital eccentricity of any planet in the Solar System (e = 0.2056), followed by Mars of 0.0934.
 Such eccentricity is sufficient for Mercury to receive twice as much solar irradiation at perihelion compared to aphelion.
 Before its demotion from planet status in 2006, Pluto was considered to be the planet with the most eccentric orbit ($e \approx 0.248$).
-Other Trans-Neptunian objects have significant eccentricity, notably the dwarf planet Eris (with $e \approx 0.435$).
+Other trans-Neptunian objects have significant eccentricity, notably the dwarf planet Eris (with $e \approx 0.435$).
 Even further out, Sedna has an extremely high eccentricity of approximately 0.850 due to its estimated aphelion of 937 AU and perihelion of about 76 AU, possibly under influence of unknown object(s).

 The eccentricity of Earth's orbit is currently about 0.0167; its orbit is nearly circular.
 Neptune's and Venus's have even lower eccentricities of 0.0086 and 0.0068 respectively, the latter being the least orbital eccentricity of any planet in the Solar System.
 Over hundreds of thousands of years, the eccentricity of the Earth's orbit varies from nearly 0.0034 to almost 0.058 as a result of gravitational attractions among the planets.

-Luna's value is 0.0549, the most eccentric of the large moons in the Solar System.
+The Moon's value is 0.0549, the most eccentric of the large moons in the Solar System.
 The four Galilean moons (Io, Europa, Ganymede and Callisto) have their eccentricities of less than 0.01.
 Neptune's largest moon Triton has an eccentricity of 1.6e-5 (0.000016), the smallest eccentricity of any known moon in the Solar System; its orbit is as close to a perfect circle as can be currently measured.
 Smaller moons, particularly irregular moons, can have significant eccentricities, such as Neptune's third largest moon, Nereid, of 0.75.